Southminster: St Leonard's Church

 The medieval St Leonard's Church dates mainly from the 15th century, although there are traces of much earlier work, including from the 12th century.
 It is a relatively large, "townish" church by Essex standards.
 The church also stands at an important road junction, contrasting with the familiar Essex pattern of a church and manor house complex on the same site.
 These features are consistent with John Blair's formulation of an Anglo-Saxon minster, in contrast to a private oratory in its origins, and the place-name would perhaps suggest Cedd's mission at the Chapel of St Peter-on-the-Wall near Bradwell (to the north) as its parent.
 The church is a Grade II* listed building.

 Several well-known clergymen are associated with the church, including naturalist Walter Henry Hill, curate from 1832 to 1839, and Alexander John Scott, rector 1805 to 1840 but previously personal chaplain to Horatio Nelson.
 After the Battle of Trafalgar Nelson died in the arms of Scott, and several artefacts that once belonged to Scott are found in the church.

-The church also gives its name to the town's local football team, Southminster St. Leonards F.C.

 There is also a brick-built United Reformed Church building in North Street, Southminster.

 Facilities

-The town has an infant and a primary school, a small library, a handful of pubs, a swimming pool, a brewery and cidery and one holiday park.
+The town has a pre-school, infant and a primary school, a small library, a handful of pubs, a swimming pool, a brewery and cidery and one holiday park.

+The local football team - Southminster United F.C. play on the King George V Memorial Field.

 Transport

 Railway

 Southminster railway station is the northern terminus of the Crouch Valley line, which provides generally hourly stopping services to Wickford.
-Some early morning peak services continue beyond Wickford to London Liverpool Street.
-Trains are operated Abellio Greater Anglia.
+Some early-morning peak services continue beyond Wickford to London Liverpool Street.
+Trains are operated by Greater Anglia.

 The single-tracked line was electrified in the 1980s.

 Buses

-Bus services in Southminster are operated by First Essex, Hedingham Omnibuses and Stephensons of Essex.
+Bus services in Southminster are operated by First Essex, Hedingham & Chambers and Stephensons of Essex.